learnbyexample/vim_reference/vim_reference_guide.md

 :[range]g[lobal]/{pattern}/[cmd]
 ```

-General syntax for `g` command (short for `global`) is shown above.
+General syntax for the `g` command (short for `global`) is shown above.
 This command is used to edit lines that are first filtered based on a `searchpattern`.
 You can use `g!` or `v` to act on lines *not* satisfying the filtering condition.

 * `:g/call/d` delete all lines containing `call`
     * similar to the `d` Normal mode command, the deleted contents will be saved to the default `"` register